sedexdev/l0ad3d-2d/README.md

 <p>Project name: L0ad3d-2D</p>
 <p>Description:</p>
-<p>This is a conecptual version of the classic 1995
+<p>This is a conceptual version of the classic 1995
 PS1 game 'Loaded'.
 It features a small demo environment to emulate the original in a 2D plane using Lua and the LOVE2D game engine for development.
 All textures